 Can supervise: YES

-Castilla-Rho, JC, Rojas, R, Andersen, MS, Holley, C & Mariethoz, G 2019, 'Sustainable groundwater management: How long and what will it take?', GLOBAL ENVIRONMENTAL CHANGE-HUMAN AND POLICY DIMENSIONS, vol. 58.View/Download from: UTS OPUS or Publisher's site
+Castilla-Rho, JC, Rojas, R, Andersen, MS, Holley, C & Mariethoz, G 2019, 'Sustainable groundwater management: How long and what will it take?', Global Environmental Change, vol. 58.View/Download from: Publisher's site

 Castilla-Rho, JC, Rojas, R, Andersen, MS, Holley, C & Mariethoz, G 2017, 'Social tipping points in global groundwater management', NATURE HUMAN BEHAVIOUR, vol. 1, no. 9, pp. 640-649.View/Download from: Publisher's site